Percy Jackson: Sea of Monsters: Future

-Cancelled sequel
+Proposed sequel

 On March 25, 2014, Lerman stated that a sequel to Sea of Monsters would not be made.
 However, six days later, another report stated "Logan Lerman has said Percy Jackson 3 could still go ahead" and that the previous report was "taken out of context".
 At the 2015 Santa Barbara International Film Festival, Lerman said that while he found the Percy Jackson films fun to make, he had not heard anything about the production of a third film and expressed concern that he and his co-stars were growing too old for their parts.

 Disney+ reboot series

 The rights to the Percy Jackson novels were transferred to Disney following its acquisition of 21st Century Fox in 2019, upon which Riordan pitched a new adaptation in September of that year.
 On May 14, 2020, a Disney+ series separate from the Fox film series was announced on Riordan's Twitter account, where he stated that he and his wife Becky would be involved in the production of the series.
 Each season of the series would adapt one installment of the book series, with the first season being an adaptation of The Lightning Thief.
 The series was greenlit in January 2022, began production in June 2022, and premiered on December 19, 2023.
-Walker Scobell, Leah Sava Jeffries and Aryan Simhadri respectively portray the three leads Percy, Annabeth and Grover.
-While Riordan stated his intent to not have the main cast members of the films, such as Lerman, appear in the series, two actors from the films have been cast for the series: Julian Richings (who portrayed Charon in 2010's The Lightning Thief) as Procrustes, and Paunovic as Polyphemus.
+Walker Scobell, Leah Sava Jeffries, and Aryan Simhadri respectively portray the three leads Percy, Annabeth, and Grover.
+While Riordan stated his intent to not have the main cast members of the films, such as Lerman, appear in the series, several supporting actors from the films have been cast for the series in minor roles.